Pep Hamilton

 Stanford Cardinal

 In 2010, Hamilton returned to coaching college when Jim Harbaugh hired him to be the Stanford Cardinal's wide receiver coach.
 When Harbaugh left Stanford to coach in the NFL, offensive coordinator David Shaw was promoted to head coach.
-Shaw promoted Hamilton to his old role as offensive coordinator and quarterbacks coach.
-During 2011 season, Hamilton helped coach quarterback Andrew Luck to his second All-American and second runner-up in the Heisman voting.
-Hamilton remained one more season at Stanford where the team maintained the level of success with a victory in the Rose Bowl.
+Shaw promoted Hamilton to his old role as offensive coordinator/quarterbacks coach.
+During the 2011 season, Hamilton helped coach quarterback Andrew Luck, who then achieved his second All-American and second time as runner-up for the Heisman trophy.
+Hamilton remained one more season at Stanford where the team maintained their success with a victory in the Rose Bowl.

 Return to the NFL